hashicorp/terraform/website/guides/core-workflow.html.md

 }
 ```

-Once the backend is wired up, a Terraform Enterprise API key is all that's
+Once the backend is wired up, a Terraform Cloud API key is all that's
 needed by team members to be able to edit config and run speculative plans
 against the latest version of the state file using all the remotely stored
 input variables.